 INTRODUCTION — Posttraumatic stress disorder (PTSD) has been described as "the complex somatic, cognitive, affective, and behavioral effects of psychological trauma" .
 PTSD is characterized by intrusive thoughts, nightmares and flashbacks of past traumatic events, avoidance of reminders of trauma, hypervigilance, and sleep disturbance, all of which lead to considerable social, occupational, and interpersonal dysfunction.

 The epidemiology, pathophysiology, clinical manifestations, course, and diagnosis of PTSD are discussed here.
 Pharmacotherapy and psychotherapy of PTSD are discussed separately.
-The epidemiology, pathophysiology, clinical manifestations, diagnosis, and treatment of PTSD with dissociative features are also discussed separately.
 The epidemiology, pathophysiology, clinical manifestations, diagnosis, and treatment of acute stress disorder are also discussed separately.
 (See "Pharmacotherapy for posttraumatic stress disorder in adults" and "Psychotherapy for posttraumatic stress disorder in adults" and "Dissociative aspects of posttraumatic stress disorder: Epidemiology, clinical manifestations, assessment, and diagnosis" and "Acute stress disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Treatment of acute stress disorder in adults".)

 EPIDEMIOLOGY — Many different types of trauma have been found to result in PTSD, including those listed below.
 Many of these events are common, resulting in a large number of affected individuals.
 An analysis from a survey of a large, representative community-based sample in 24 countries estimated the conditional probability of PTSD for 29 types of traumatic events :